jsommers/switchyard/documentation/live_execution.rst

 Here is an example of running the Switchyard example ``sniff.py`` program on a Linux host (note again that the text times/dates have been changed):

 .. code-block:: none
+   :caption: Example of Switchyard output from running in a live environment on a Linux host.

     00:00:11 2016/12/00     INFO Saving iptables state and installing switchyard rules 00:00:11 2016/12/00     INFO Using network devices: enp0s3